rome6315/rome6315/README.md

-- 👋 Hi, I’m @rome6315 or Roman.
+- 👋 Roman.
-- 👀 I’m interested in c++ and learning other languages.
+- 👀 Cybersecurity major at Saint Vincent College, PA.
-- 🌱 I’m currently in college for a cybersecurity degree.
+- 🌱 Currently learning C++.
-- 💞️ I’m looking to learn as much as I can about coding languages.
+- 💞️ I’m looking to learn as much as I can about programming languages as well as cybersecurity practices.
-- 📫 Contact me via email @romo6315@gmail.com
+- 📫 Contact me via email @romo6315@gmail.com or roman.morasco@stvincent.edu

 <!---
 rome6315/rome6315 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.